jeffbock/RasPin_Pinball/README.md

 - Easy to use music and sound effect system with multiple channels
 - Full setup / control and diagnostics menus and capability, along with straight-forward ability to add / expand for your own personalize machine.
 - Mode and gameplay framework with a multi-mode state machine, mode sub-states, screen display priority management with and a structured game flow skeleton ready for building full pinball table rules

-- TODO: Prototype HW (mechanics, flippers, slings, etc..), build a cabinet and implement a full game (currently only game test screens).
+# Currently working on...
+(WIP)
+- Prototype Cabinet and lower 1/3 playfield (flipps, slings, lanes).
+Cabinet done in 1/4 foamboard, dimensions in HW directory of repo.
+Prototyping lanes and flippers via 3D printing, flipper solinoid drivers.
+Will be mounted on 1/2 ply.
+- FUTURE: Prototype HW (Balleject, targets, pop bumpers, lane / ramp detect, etc..)
+- FUTURE: Develop full version 1 whitewood
+- FUTURE: Full gameplay / code with version 1 whitewood
-- TODO: Develop schematics for the custom expander boards based on TI
+- FUTURE: Develop schematics for the custom expander boards based on TI

 # Documentation
 - **[RasPin Overview](documentation/RasPin_Overview.md)** - **START HERE** - High-level architecture overview with diagrams and introduction to all documentation